 Well, this is how that man spoke with great eloquence, and thereafter he withdrew.
 He distanced himself from any scholasticism.
 He preferred to abandon subjective reasoning and instead develop in himself the aforementioned faculty that is known as the instinctive sense that perceives cosmic truths, a faculty that humanity in general once had, but that became atrophied as the psychological "I," the myself, the sensual mind-self developed.

 It is stated that this great Assyrian sage, educated in Egypt, detached himself from every school and went to cultivate the land and to trust exclusively in that prodigious faculty of the Being known as the instinctive sense that perceives cosmic truths.

 However, let us delve a bit further.
 There is a mind that differs from the sensual mind.
 I am emphatically speaking about the intermediate mind.
 In the intermediate mind, we find all types of religious beliefs.
 Obviously, the data brought by all religions have their final journey in the intermediate mind.

 Now, the inner mind is something that we must differentiate and clarify.
-The inner mind in itself and by itself, works exclusively with the data provided by the superlative Consciousness of the Being.
-The inner mind could never function without the data provided by the inner Consciousness of our Being.
+The inner mind in itself and by itself, works exclusively with the data provided by the superlative consciousness of the Being.
+The inner mind could never function without the data provided by the inner consciousness of our Being.
 Behold the three minds!

-All of the theories and concepts of the sensual minds are known in the Christian Gospel as the "leaven of the Sadducees."
+All of the theories and concepts of sensual minds are known in the Christian Gospel as the "leaven of the Sadducees."
 Jesus Christ warns us, saying,

 "Take heed and beware of the leaven of the Sadducees…”